WireHallMedic/PhysicsUnbound/API.md

 It also keeps track of variables global to all the moving stuff; gravity and terminal velocity.
 If you're doing a side-on game you'll want to set these, if you're doing a top-down game you won't.

+The default behavior for PhysicsUnlockedEngine is to run on its own thread.
+If you want to run it manually, you can call runUnthreaded() and trigger updates by calling doLoop().

 ## MovingBoundingObject
 This is an abstract class for the stuff that can move.
 There are a number of variables here.